4 people dead in 7 shootings, stabbings overnight in Houston area

 Around 9:45 p.m., the Houston Fire Department responded to Helmers Street near Pennington in north Houston after someone saw a car crashed in a ditch with a man inside.

-"We also we're having a hard time finding witnesses, so we're going to need some help with this one," Lt.
-Willkens said.
+"We're having a hard time finding witnesses, so we're going to need some help with this one," Lt.
+R. Willkens said.
 "If anybody knows anything about what might have occurred out there they need to call homicide division."

 Shooting/Homicide: 9200 Helmers.
 Male shot DOA in vehicle.
 Homicide Investigators enroute#hounews CC8— Houston Police (@houstonpolice) August 19, 2020